 2.4.2 Applicable Laws.
-Contractor shall keep informed of, and shall comply with all laws, ordinances, rules, regulations and orders (each, to the extent having the effect of law) of the city, county, state, federal or public bodies having jurisdiction, to the extent applicable to Contractor in its provision of the services required under this Contract.
+Contractor shall keep informed of, and shall comply with all applicable laws, ordinances, rules, regulations and orders of the city, county, state, federal or public bodies having jurisdiction affecting any work to be done to provide the services required.
 When necessary, based on the funding source, the ordering agency may attach additional federal terms and conditions to an RFQ and SOWTO that are in addition to the terms and conditions of the Contract.
-These are necessary terms and conditions tied to the federal funding and any issues with these terms and conditions must be addressed by the ordering agency,
+These are necessary terms and conditions tied to the federal funding and any issues with these terms and conditions must be addressed by the ordering agency.